reemkhd/CoffeeShop/README.md

 ### Frontend

 The `./frontend` directory contains a complete Ionic frontend to consume the data from the Flask server.
-You will only need to update the environment variables found within (./frontend/src/environment/environment.ts) to reflect the Auth0 configuration details set up for the backend app.

 [View the README.md within ./frontend for more details.](./frontend/README.md)